August 2020 Update from Leitfie

 An Update from Leitfie

 At Leitfie Farms, Ben has had a busy season with a number of on-farm trials.
 He is currently waiting to see how his crops have performed and harvest is just around the corner!
-Below are a few observations from August 2020.
+This is the August 2020 update from Leitfie Farms.

 Within the Regen Ag group, there are numerous trials mixing plant species together, including growing beans with wheat, beans with OSR and clover with wheat.
 Although Ben has been experimenting with beans and winter wheat, he has also been using mixes of varieties.
 This year Ben established a 3-way mix of OSR and a 3-way mix of winter wheat (photo on the right).
 Choosing to grow Istabraq, Spotlight and Sundance together, Ben hopes to reduce disease pressure.
 For the coming season, Ben plans to enhance this mix adding in a fourth variety to promote the benefits he is already seeing.